 - a) breach of confidentiality;

 - b) falsification of records;

 - c) conflict of interest;

 - d) slander of the College;

 - e) misrepresentation of persons;

 - f) inappropriate operating procedures;

 - g) defacing or damaging College property;

 - h) stealing from the College or an employee;

 - i) gambling or bookmaking on College property;

 - j) evidence of dishonesty, theft, vandalism, or any other illegal activity.

 - k) inappropriate use of College resources, including email and telephone service;

-- l) acting in an obscene manner or using obscene, abusive, or threatening language.
+I) acting in an obscene manner or using obscene, abusive, or threatening language.

-If an employee behaves in an unethical manner or conducts business in an unethical manner, he or she will be disciplined in accordance with College policy, which may include immediate dismissal.
-For information regarding Disciplinary Actions and Dismissals, refer to Section 404.
+If an employee behaves in an unethical manner or conducts business in an unethical manner, the individual will be disciplined in accordance with College policy, which may include immediate dismissal.
+For information regarding 404 - Disciplinary Actions and Dismissals.